betamore/fewd/slides/unit4.md

 ```

 ---
+name: css-cascade-intro
+class: center

+# The Cascade

+> When everything else is equal, the last value defined for a given property wins.

+<cite>-- Aaron Gustafson</cite>

+---
 name: css-cascade
 class: center

-# Conflict Resolution: .red-text[The Cascade]

-### - Multiple stylesheets per document
+#  The Cascade

+##  *... the last value defined for a given property wins.*

-### - .red-text[The Cascade] assigns weights to sources of style info.
+### - the cascade assigns weights to .red-text[sources of style info]

-### - Style info .red-text["cascades down"] until it is overridden by a style rule with more weight.
+### - style info .red-text["cascades down"] until it is overridden by a style rule with more weight

-### - Generally speaking, .red-text[the closer the stylesheet is to the content , the more weight it is given.]
+### - proximity, .red-text[the closer a property is to the content , the more weight it is given]

 ???
 * CSS allows us to apply several stylesheets to the same document, which means there are bound to be conflicts.